grisoniFr/whales_descriptors/README.md

 For more information regarding the method, have a look at:

-Grisoni et al., "Scaffold hopping from natural products to synthetic mimetics by holistic molecular similarity", *Nature Communications Chemistry*, 44, 2018.
+Grisoni et al., "Scaffold hopping from natural products to synthetic mimetics by holistic molecular similarity", *Nature Communications Chemistry* 1, 44, 2018.
+(Freely available at this [link](https://www.nature.com/articles/s42004-018-0043-x))

 ## Getting Started